When a Business Uses Music: When are Music Licenses Needed and What Legal Issues Should be Considered?

 Recording of a 90-minute premium CLE video webinar with Q&A

 This CLE course will guide business attorneys on determining when their clients need music licenses for the use of music by any of their clients.
-The panel will discuss how any business may need to obtain licenses when they use music in events (including virtual events), in commercials, on websites, in podcasts, and in advertising.
-The discussion will identify when licenses are needed, where to go to obtain licenses for different uses, critical terms, royalty rates, and fees.
+The panel will discuss how any business may need to obtain licenses when they use music in events (including virtual events), commercials, websites, podcasts, and advertising.
+The discussion will identify when licenses are needed, where to obtain licenses for different uses, critical terms, royalty rates, and fees.
 Also, the panel will look at current areas of controversy and recent court decisions.

 - Basics of music copyrights

 - Where do you go to get a license?

 - Royalty rates

 - Impact of digital music uses, including streaming and podcasting